Robotic Surgery Miracle

-In my situation, the ovarian cancer subtype I had was endometrioid and it presented with a massive amount of blood clots in both lung cavities.
+In my situation, my ovarian cancer subtype was endometrioid, and it presented with a massive amount of blood clots in both lung cavities.
 When I was cleared for surgery, I had been on a blood thinner for 4 months as well as receiving 3 rounds of heavy-duty chemotherapy.

 My surgeon leaned heavily toward the robotic surgery to offset bleeding complications afterward, as I would continue taking a blood thinner until I hit the 1-year mark of being diagnosed.

-To prep for surgery, I had to make sure I had help lined up with cooking, cleaning, and lawn maintenance as I would be unable to do these things for up to 8 weeks.
-The lifting limit was less than 5-10 pounds for that amount of time.
+To prep for surgery, I had to make sure I had help lined up with cooking, cleaning, and lawn maintenance, as I would be unable to do these things for up to 8 weeks.
+The lifting limit was less than 5 to 10 pounds for that time.
 I know how I operate, and I knew if I didn't set up help, I would lift things that I wasn't supposed to.

-The night before surgery I had strict instructions not to eat or drink anything after midnight EXCEPT for a 6 oz box of cranberry juice that the GYN clinic provided.
-I was scheduled to arrive at 6 AM to get prepped for the OR and I had to get up at 4 AM to drink the small amount of juice.
-This was to provide my body with nutrients (so I was told by the medical team).
+The night before surgery, I had strict instructions not to eat or drink anything after midnight except for a 6-ounce box of cranberry juice that the GYN clinic provided.
+I was scheduled to arrive at 6 AM to get prepped for the OR, and I had to get up at 4 AM to drink a small amount of juice.
+This was to provide my body with nutrients, so I was told by the medical team.

-Because there was no cancer spread outside my reproductive system I didn't have to do a colon prep.
+Because no cancer spread outside my reproductive system, I didn't have to do a colon prep.
 I was relieved.

 Incredibly quick recovery

-I looked at him and said "Can I sit up?
+I looked at him and said, "Can I sit up?
 Will I ruin anything in my abdomen?"
-(At this point I wasn't aware that my surgeon was able to do robotic surgery after she looked at everything in my abdominal cavity with a camera while I was asleep).
+At this point, I wasn't aware that my surgeon could do robotic surgery after she looked at everything in my abdominal cavity with a camera while I was asleep.